questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 is to exploit the kernel for every ounce of performance we can get out of it without trying to do it's job for it.

-## It's time for pudding
+## Conclusions

-Because as we all know, the proof is in the pudding.
-And since we're talking about performance, I ran some tests.
-You can always go and look at the [source code](https://github.com/questdb/questdb/tree/master/benchmarks/src/main/java/org/questdb) for these tests yourself.
+When it comes to performance claims, we always try to back them up with actual numbers that can be replicated.
+You can run these tests yourself, and you can always go and look at the [source code](https://github.com/questdb/questdb/tree/master/benchmarks/src/main/java/org/questdb) for these tests to see how they are implemented.

+We think these numbers speak for themselves.

 These first results are for the primitives and represent 10,000 reads/writes:

 ### 32-bit Read